the gifts of the Spirit, the rapture, Mormonism, Adventism,

 The "elect" refers to Jews, not to Gentile Christians, but don't tell the Gentiles that, because the rapture idea is an exclusively Christian Gentile teaching.
 Anyway, in very general terms the doctrine states that Christ will return first, in secret, to rapture his saints away from this world, in order that they might escape the pain, suffering, and hardship of the Great Tribulation.
 He will then return in a second advent, visibly, so that "all eyes will see him," and His wrath will be issued forth upon the nations.
 This is the basic structure of the doctrine, though there are a number of variations, which are often stridently debated among the different rapture factions.

 Disagreement among the rapture believers hinges largely on the timing between the two comings.
 Some believe the lapse of time between the two phases will be 3½ years.
 Others say 7 years.
 Some say the rapture of the saints occurs before the Tribulation, while others say about midway through.
 Most believe the saints will be removed to heaven for protection, receiving new "spiritual" bodies in the process.
 Others believe the faithful will be removed to some sanctuary, a geographical place on earth.
-Some believe that only a portion of the chosen will be raptured, while others believe that all will be carried to safety.
+Some believe that only a portion of the chosen will be raptured, while others believe that all the elect will be carried to safety.
+In the humble opinion of the ecumenical examiner, which is always founded in humility and ignorance, those who believe in the doctrine of the rapture are flirting with frustration and likely to be disappointed.
+We will all have the privilege of suffering through the tribulation, Jews and Christians alike, until the Messiah comes and establishes the Kingdom of God on earth.
+Hallelujah.

 For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.
 And unless those days were shortened, no flesh would be saved; but for the elect's sake those days will be shortened. - Matthew 24:21,22